-York College Fall 2002 Calendar
+York College Fall 2003 Calendar

-Monday - Thursday August 26 - 29 Registration.
-Thursday August 29 Last day for non-matriculated students to apply for matriculation for the Fall 2002 semester.
+Monday - Friday August 25 - 29 Registration.
+Friday August 29 Last day for non-matriculated students to apply for matriculation for the Fall 2003 semester.
 Last day for 100% refund.
-(See the heading titled 'Refunds' for additional information.)
-Friday August 30 First day of classes.
-Friday - Thursday Aug.
-30 - Sept.
-5 Late Registration and Program Changes.
-Monday September 2 Labor Day - College is closed.
-Thursday September 5 Last day for 75% refund.

-Friday - Sunday September 6 - 8 No classes.
-Thursday September 12 Last day for 50% refund.
-Sunday - Monday September 15 - 16 No classes.
-Tuesday September 17 Classes will follow a Monday schedule.
-Thursday September 19 Last day for 25% refund.
+(See the head- ing titled 'Refunds' for additional information.)
+Saturday August 30 First day of classes.
+Monday September 1 Labor Day - College is closed.
+Tuesday - Friday September 2 - 5 Late Registration and Program Changes.
+Friday September 5 Last day for 75% refund.
+Friday September 12 Last day for 50% refund.
+Friday September 19 Last day for 25% refund.
 Last day to withdraw from a course(s) WITHOUT a "W" grade.
-Last day for "ABS" grade changes for the Spring 2002 to be received at the Office of the Registrar.
-Friday October 4 Last day to file for February 2003 Graduation.
-M onday October 14 College is closed.
-Wednesday October 16 Classes will follow a Monday schedule.
-Thursday November 7 Last day to withdraw from a course(s) WITH a "W" grade.
+Last day for "ABS" grade changes for the Spring 2003 to be received at the Office of the Registrar.
+Friday - Sunday September 26 - 28 No classes.
+Friday October 3 Last day to file for February 2004 Graduation.
+Monday October 6 No classes.
+Tuesday October 7 Classes will follow a Monday schedule.
+Monday October 13 College is closed.
+Friday November 7 Last day to withdraw from a course(s) WITH a "W" grade.
 Last day to elect a Pass/Fail Option.
-Last day for "INC" grade changes for Spring 2002 to be received at the Office of the Registrar.
-Thursday - Saturday November 28 - 30 Thanksgiving - College is closed.
-Friday December 13 Last day to rescind a Pass/Fail Option.
-Saturday December 14 Last day of classes.
-Monday - Saturday December 16 - 21 Finals.
-Tuesday - Wednesday December 24 - 25 College is closed.
-Tuesday - Wednesday December 31 - January 1 College is closed.
-Friday January 10 Last day for all grades, transcripts and documents for

-February 2003 Graduation to be received at the Office of the Registrar.
+Last day for "INC" grade changes for Spring 2003 to be received at the Office of the Registrar.
+Wednesday November 26 Classes will follow a Friday schedule.
+Thursday - Sunday November 27 -30 Thanksgiving - College is closed.
+Monday December 15 Last day of classes.
+Last day to rescind a Pass/Fail Option.
+Tuesday December 16 Reading Day - No classes.
+Wednesday - Tuesday December 17 - 23 Finals.
+Wednesday - Thursday December 24 - 25 College is closed.
+Wednesday - Thursday December 31 - January 1 College is closed.
+Friday January 9 Last day for all grades, transcripts and documents for February 2004 Graduation to be received at the Office of the Registrar.